-I met Mike Thomas when I was living in a converted warehouse turned gallery turned Burning Man artistic abortion.
+I met Mike Thomas when I was living in a converted warehouse turned gallery turned Burning Man artistic implosion.
 I had moved back to California after living away for about ten years and I didn't really know anyone in town, so moving into a freaky party house seemed like a good idea back then.

 One of my new roomies was this incredibly talented photographer named Hal Bergman.
 Of course he knew tons of models.